Carpal Tunnel Treatment in Newtown Square, PA

-At least five percent of the working population that perform a repetitive motion with their hands and wrists are affected by carpal tunnel syndrome in the United States of America.
-Some of the motions that lead to the development of carpal tunnel syndrome include:
+At least five percent of the working population that performs a repetitive motion with their hands and wrists are affected by carpal tunnel syndrome in the United States of America.
+Some of the movements that lead to the development of carpal tunnel syndrome include:

 - Grasping tools (like a hammer or a knife)

 - Playing an instrument